 Go beyond notifications with intelligent, two-way sync

-eesel AI monitors your Slack channels for you.
+eesel AI works within your Jira ecosystem to monitor Slack channels.
 When a Jira ticket is mentioned, it can automatically keep the conversation in sync.
-Replies in the Slack thread show up as comments in Jira, and new comments in Jira get posted right back to the Slack thread.
-It’s a true, two-way sync that just works, letting your team talk naturally without ever worrying about context getting lost.
+Replies in the Slack thread show up as comments in Jira, and new comments in Jira get posted right back to Slack.
+It’s a true two-way sync that complements Jira’s reliability with AI-driven ease.

 Leverage all your knowledge, not just Jira data